 Family Educational Rights & Privacy Act (FERPA) helps protect the privacy of student education rights.
 Holyoke Community College considers all students to be independent as defined in Section 152 of the Internal Revenue Code.
 The College will not disclose non-directory information of any student except where the Family Educational Rights and Privacy Act requires or allows disclosure without consent.
 Students can request that their information be released to a third party (parents, state agency, etc.) by completing the Student Information Release form.
 Forms will be available at NSO.

 Students must sign the forms in front of a staff member of the Welcome Center, Student Records, Financial Aid Office, or Student Affairs; otherwise the signature will have to be notarized.
-A notary is available for free in the President's Office.
+A notary is available for free in the Administration and Finance Office; Student Accounts and Student Affairs.

 More info can be found at Student Records.